 A doctor holding fruit and vegetables

 Cancer is a complex disease that is influenced by several environmental, lifestyle and genetic factors.
-In the School of Public Health, we tackle this problem by investigating the link between cancer and lifestyle, nutrition, anthropometry, metabolism and environmental factors in very large population studies.
+In the School of Public Health, we tackle this problem by investigating the link between cancer and lifestyle, nutrition, anthropometry, metabolism and environmental factors in large population studies.